-There’s lots to do at Ryedale Folk Museum.
+There’s lots to do at Ryedale Folk Museum, and we’re a friendly place that’s fun for all the family.
 We recommend that you take at least a couple of hours to explore our six-acre site and many families also like to bring a picnic to enjoy in one of our picnicking spots around the museum.

 Don’t miss the school room where you can try your hand at being a Victorian teacher or pupil – and wear the mortar board or the dunce’s hat!